 Consider Splinting Continuing Education Courses

 Whether you’re in school to become a cast technician, medical assistant, registered nurse, nurse practitioner, or physician assistant, or are already experienced but about to start a career in orthopedics, or if you’re just looking for online continuing education courses with hands-on skills, consider checking out our new online course, Intro to Splinting with Scotchcasts!
-This course includes the materials you need and will teach you to perform a Short Arm/Volar Splint, Thumb Spica Splint, an Ulnar Gutter Splint, and a Short Leg/Posterior Splint.
+This Skills On Point course includes the materials you need and will teach you to perform a Short Arm/Volar Splint, Thumb Spica Splint, an Ulnar Gutter Splint, and a Short Leg/Posterior Splint.
 It’s a great course for those working in the emergency room, family practice, immediate care, or starting out in orthopedics!